FAU-LAP/NOMAD-CAMELS/README.md

 - fixed an issue with the databroker catalog not being set
 - channel-metadata is now consistent over several measurements (metadata was lost because of mutable datatype)
 - Plots from sub-steps are now in the data
+- databroker should now load correclty again
+- added export of bytes into json

 ### 1.4.2
 Changes: